Abdiyasir/Devops-Learning-AWS/README.md

 ## Assignment 1 - VPC & Networking

-In this assignment I created a custom VPC with one public and one private subnet, set up the correct routing for internet access, and deploy EC2 instances across them.
+In this assignment I created a custom VPC with one public and one private subnet, setting up the correct routing for internet access and deploying EC2 instances across them.

 ## Step 1 - Create a VPC with public & private subnet